Skip to content

 Commodity Thought Leader, Refinitiv

-In this third in a series of blogs produced in collaboration with IIR Energy, we take a look at the environmental, social and governance (ESG) projects across North America and Europe that are helping to drive broader global energy transition goals.
+In this blog produced in collaboration with IIR Energy, we take a look at the environmental, social and governance (ESG) projects across North America and Europe that are helping to drive broader global energy transition goals.

 1. Refinery ESG initiatives and projects are gaining traction across the globe.